TheEngineRoom-UniGe/OWLOOP/README.md

 Enabling a developer to use **O**ntology **W**eb **L**anguage (OWL) along with its reasoning capabilities in an **O**bject **O**riented **P**rogramming (OOP) paradigm, by providing an easy to use interface.

 Although OWL and OOP paradigms have similar structure, there are some key differences between them; see this [W3C publication](https://www.w3.org/2001/sw/BestPractices/SE/ODSD/) for more details about the differences.
 Nevertheless, it is possible to use OWL along with its reasoning capabilities within applications developed in an OOP paradigm, by using the classic [OWL-API](https://github.com/owlcs/owlapi).
 But, the usage of classic OWL-API leaves your application filled with lots of boilerplate code.
-Therefore, the **OWLOOP-API** (built on top of OWL-API), not only reduces boilerplate code but enables interaction with 'OWL entities' (i.e, Concept, Individual, Object property and Data property) as objects within the OOP paradigm.
+Therefore, the **OWLOOP-API** (built on top of OWL-API), not only reduces boilerplate code but enables interaction with 'OWL entities', i.e, Concept (also known as, Class), Individual, Object property and Data property as objects within the OOP paradigm.
 These objects are termed as Descriptors (i.e., ConceptDescriptor, IndividualDescriptor, ObjectPropertyDescriptor and DataPropertyDescriptor).
 Furthermore, with the help of a descriptor, OWLOOP enables synchronization of axioms between the OWL paradigm and the OOP paradigm.

 ## Table of Contents